Phu Quoc Ridgeback

 The Phu Quoc Ridgeback (Vietnamese: Chó Phú Quốc) is a rare breed of dog from the island of Phú Quốc in Kiên Giang Province in southern Vietnam.
 It is one of three ridgeback breeds, the others being the Rhodesian Ridgeback and the Thai Ridgeback.
 It is not recognized by the Fédération Cynologique Internationale or any other major club.
-The Phu Quoc Ridgeback is one of the four native Vietnamese dog breeds, along with the Bắc Hà dog (Chó Bắc Hà), Lài dog (chó lài), Hmong Bobtail Dog (chó H’Mông).
+The Phu Quoc Ridgeback is one of the four native Vietnamese dog breeds, along with the Bắc Hà dog (Chó Bắc Hà), Lài dog (chó lài), Hmong Bobtail Dog (chó H’Mông cộc đuôi).

 History

 There is considerable debate as to exactly when and how the breed arrived to the island of Phú Quốc.
 The breed was originally a landrace developed as a semi-feral companion to hunt for food and guard the homes of native islanders.
 French colonists recognized the distinct dogs as a unique breed in the 19th century, and two resided at the Jardin d’Acclimitation in Paris.
 Historically, Phu Quoc Ridgebacks were not purposefully bred, instead relying on random pairings in the relative isolation of island life to continue to maintain their unique population.
 According to native Phú Quốc islanders, there were originally three sizes of the breed, each uniquely bred to hunt different sizes of game over different terrains.
 Unfortunately, purebred examples became scarce after the introduction of non-native dogs to the island, with many French writers noting that the breed was near extinction by the turn of the 20th century.

 Despite the near extinction, genetic studies indicate that the Phu Quoc Ridgeback population is genetically diverse.
 It was commonly thought that the Phu Quoc Ridgeback derives from the Thai Ridgeback, but recent research suggests otherwise.
 According to a genetic analysis, the Phu Quoc Ridgeback is most closely related to Korea's Pungsan dog.
 The breed population has been resurging as public interest grows.
 A Phu Quoc Ridgeback won the Hanoi dog show in 2013.
 The breed was selected as the mascot for the 2018 annual Nguyen Hue Flower Street in Ho Chi Minh City, symbolizing the lunar Year of the Dog as per the Vietnamese zodiac.